 Visiting the Island

-Unless you are in an exempt category if you wish to travel to Ascension for any purpose you must obtain a valid Entry Permit in advance and produce this to the Immigration Officer on arrival.
+If you wish to travel to Ascension for any purpose you must obtain a valid Entry Visa in advance and produce this to the Immigration Officer on arrival.
 Failure to do so is an offence under the Entry Control (Ascension) Ordinance and may result in a fine, and/or imprisonment.
 You may also be refused permission to land and be required to leave on the aircraft or vessel that you arrived on.
-It is also a condition of the Entry Permit that you have obtained adequate travel and medical insurance to cover your stay including the possibility of air evacuation, which can be very expensive.
+It is also a condition of the Entry Visa that you have obtained adequate travel and medical insurance to cover your stay including the possibility of air evacuation.
 You should be prepared to show this to the Immigration Officer on arrival.